wongbryan/music-vis/README.md

 Git "checkout" is a command that lets you look at other people's branches.
 The flag -b specifies that you're creating a new branch, and then checking it out.

+3. Set up a dev server.
+Run the command:

+http-server

+and you should now have a local server running on port 8080.
+Open Google Chrome and go to

+localhost:8080

-3. Now we can start working on the actual scene.
+4. Now we can start working on the actual scene.
 Open up index.html in your favorite text editor (most of you probably have Sublime) and take a look around.
 Most of the code is stuff I set up for you and you don't have to worry about it.
 What we're going to be working with is this portion of code:

 <script type="fsh" id="fragmentShader">